Lecture highlights Nabataeans’ water mastery, pottery legacy

 For Tall, the most challenging part of his study was how to reconstruct the Nabataean hydraulic system and water management.

-"We might have tour guides specialised in water management because tourists usually visit The Treasury and a few other spots overlooking other sites that are equally important," Tall underlined, adding that we face the lack of visual interpretation of Petra hydraulic system as well as interactive signage.
+“We might have tour guides specialised in water management because tourists usually visit The Treasury and a few other spots overlooking other sites that are equally important,” Tall underlined, adding: “We face the lack of visual interpretation of Petra hydraulic system as well as interactive signage.”

 Related Articles